 1. Structure and content of the programme 3

 1A.
 COMPOSITION OF THE PROGRAMME 3

 1в.
 STUDY LOAD OF THE PROGRAMME 3

 1C.
 HONOURS PROGRAMME 4

 2. Goals and objectives of the programme 5

 3. Examination and exams 8

 3A EXAMINATION 8

 Зв.
 EXAM FORMATS 8

-3c.
+3C.
 PREREQUISITES AND REQUIRED SEQUENCE OF EXAMS 9

 4. General information 10

 4A.
 ADMISSION TO THE PROGRAMME 10

 4в.
 LANGUAGE 11

-4C.
+4c.
 INTERNATIONAL AGREEMENTS 11

 4d.
-Elective programme 11
+ELECTIVE PROGRAMME 12

 4e.
-COMPOSITION PROGRAMME COMMITTEE 12
+PROGRAMME COMMITTEE 12

 4F.
 EXAMINATION BOARD 12

-5. Transitional arrangements 13
+5. Transitional arrangements 12

 6. Study advice first year 13

 7. Additional subjects 13

-7A.
+7a.
 SPECIFIC EST PROGRAMME DEMANDS 13

 7в.
 GRADUATION WITH DISTINCTION 13

 7c.
 PRE-MASTER'S PROGRAMME EDUCATIONAL SCIENCE AND TECHNOLOGY (EST) 14